benders5e/benders5e/airbender.md

 Xingyiquan ("mind heart boxing")
 -->
 ### Be the Leaf
 At 2nd level, you become tuned in to the air around you.
 You learn to move like a leaf in the wind, allowing you to evade attacks more easily.
-You may impose disadvantage on an attack against you as a reaction.
+You can choose to impose disadvantage on an attack against you as a reaction after the attack roll is made, but before the outcome is determined.
 You can use this ability a number of times equal to your bending modifier per long rest.

 ### Unarmored Movement
 Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
 This bonus increases when you reach certain levels, as shown in the class table.

 You also learn to use your bending to steer your glider.
 Your flying speed is equal to your ground speed.
 See the Glider description (in the "Equipment" section) for more details about using your glider.

-### Airbending Forms
-At 3rd level, your connection to chi and practice of bending allows you to weave your bending into your combat style.
-With training, you are able to learn particular forms that combine martial arts and airbending to carry out more sophisticated attacks.

-You learn one form from the list at the end of this class description.
-The number of forms you know increases with level and is shown in the Airbender Table.
-Each time you learn a new form you may also replace one form you already know with another one.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>